 Without these measures, every breakdown becomes a real problem – and every accident potentially life-threatening.

-What to do in case of a fall, crushing or collision?
+What to do in case of a fall, crushing injury, or collision?

 The first reaction is decisive.
-Not just technically, but humanly.
+And not just technically – but humanly.

-Immediately call for medical help, do not move the injured person, secure the area.
+Call for medical help immediately, do not move the injured person, secure the area.

 Avoid any movement of the device until the position is stable.